mmccool/ndss-wot-sec/README.md

 of `pdflatex` if you updated a reference and the bibliography should be updated.
 Note also the use of `pdflatex` to generate a PDF file directly.

+## Themes
+Here are some possible topics to discuss in the paper, targetting the "decentralized security" focus of the workshop:
+* Vulnerability scanning using metadata.
+There is both risk and opportunity.
+* End-to-end secure adaptation: translate payloads in secure endpoints, not at bridges.
+* Secure semantic searches.
+How to ensure only authorized things are searched when using federated semantic searches?
+* Metadata for distributed security and payment mechanisms, eg. Interledger.